AstarNetwork/astar-docs/docs/tutorials/from-zero-to-ink-hero/dex/Pair/mint.md

 ```

 ### 3. Update
-The update function will update the [oracle price] (https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles) of the tokens with time-weighted average prices (TWAPs).
-Please check the Uniswap V2 [implementation] (https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L73).
+The update function will update the [oracle price](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles) of the tokens with time-weighted average prices (TWAPs).
+Please check the Uniswap V2 [implementation](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L73).
 To implement this in ink!:
-- ink! contracts should [never panic!] (https://substrate.stackexchange.com/questions/2391/panic-in-ink-smart-contracts).
+- ink! contracts should [never panic!](https://substrate.stackexchange.com/questions/2391/panic-in-ink-smart-contracts).
 The reason being that a panic! will give the user no information about the Error (it only returns `CalleeTrapped`).
 Every potential business/logical error should be returned in a predictable way using `Result<T, Error>`.
 - To handle time use `Self::env().block_timestamp()` that is the time in milliseconds since the Unix epoch.
 - In Solidity, float point division is not supported, it uses Q number UQ112x112 for more precision.
-We will use div for our example (note that is the DEX template we use [U256] (https://github.com/swanky-dapps/dex/blob/4676a73f4ab986a3a3f3de42be1b0052562953f1/uniswap-v2/logics/impls/pair/pair.rs#L374) for more precision).
+We will use div for our example (note that is the DEX template we use [U256](https://github.com/swanky-dapps/dex/blob/4676a73f4ab986a3a3f3de42be1b0052562953f1/uniswap-v2/logics/impls/pair/pair.rs#L374) for more precision).
 - To store values in storage (but first verify, then save), modify the value of the Storage field (as the function takes `&mut self` it can modify Storage struct fields)

 You can then implement **update**: